 Since eyebrow threading removes individual hairs one by one, it's much easier to achieve a neat and well-defined brow shape than waxing or plucking.

 2. It's relatively painless

-Many people find that eyebrow threading causes less pain than waxing because only small areas of skin are exposed to the thread at a time. however, some people do find it painful. if you have sensitive skin, you might want to consider trying a different method. otherwise, the discomfort should only last for a few seconds.
+Many people find that eyebrow threading causes less pain than waxing because only small areas of skin are exposed to the thread at a time.
+However, some people do find it painful, but the discomfort should only last for a few seconds.